Photograph of Peanut Dressing

 1. Collect together your equipment (see Recipe Notes below) and ingredients.

 2. Weigh all the ingredients directly into a mixing bowl and beat really well, until amalgamated.
+Adjust the amounts of all the seasonings and the peanut butter, to taste.

 3. If not using immediately, cover and store in the fridge.
 I transfer it to a jam jar and seal with a lid.
 Bring to room temperature before serving.